couchbaselabs/tuqtng/versus-sql.md

 Selection differences
 ---------------------
 The major difference between UnQL and SQL is that there are no tables in UnQL database.
 Hence, the FROM clause is used to select between data sources, i.e., buckets.
-It is possible to omit the FROM clause entirely, which will use the default bucket.

-    These queries are identical when default bucket is HRData:

-    SELECT Name
+If HRData is a bucket, the following will select the Name attribute from all documents in HRData bucket that have a Name attribute defined.

     SELECT Name FROM HRData

 A new twist is that each document can itself be regarded as a data source and the query run over its nested elements.
 Such nested elements are addressed using the '.' operator to descend a level, and the '[ ]' operator to index into an array element.